esarandon/esarandon/README.md

 ## Hi there 👋

-My name is Estanislao Sarandón and I'm a software developer.
+My name is estani sarandón and I'm a software developer.

 After a decade of leading sustainability projects ♻️, I decided to pursue my dream of becoming a software developer 🖥️.
 With a solid foundation in backend technologies like JavaScript, C#, and Python, and experience in IoT and embedded systems, I’m ready to build secure and efficient applications.
 My curiosity drives me to understand how things work—from inspecting to repairing 🪛—and now I’m eager to bring that passion into software development.